taogen-docs/resources-of-learning/directions/java-resources.md

 - JSR-133: Java Memory Model and Thread Specification (Java 1.5, 2004) - [PDF](https://www.cs.umd.edu/~pugh/java/memoryModel/jsr133.pdf)
 - **Effective Java** (3rd, 2017) by Joshua Bloch
 - **Thinking in Java** (4th, 2006) by Eckel, Bruce
+- Java by Comparison: Become a Java Craftsman in 70 Examples by Simon Harrer, Jörg Lenhard, Linus Dietz
 - On Java 8 by Bruce Eckel
 - Java in a Nutshell: A Desktop Quick Reference (7th, 2019) by David Flanagan
 - Java Puzzlers by Joshua Bloch, Neal Gafter